Andrew Henderson

 The World’s Most Crypto-Friendly Countries

-Many banks outright refuse to deal with the proceeds of cryptos entirely.
+Many banks outright refuse to deal with the proceeds of cryptocurrency entirely.
 An increasing number of credit cards ban the purchase of Bitcoin from exchanges.
-And some countries, like Hong Kong, are generally unfriendly to all things crypto.

 Pro-Bitcoin Countries